rishik18/rishikanade.github.io/README.md

 ## Colophon

-This profile README was generated with ❤️ using Markdown & a dash of HTML.
+This profile README was generated using Markdown & a dash of HTML.